19hours/sg-statutes/Acts/Income Tax Act.md

 [7/2007]

-(3) In the case of an individual resident in Singapore in the year of assessment who is a citizen or permanent resident of Singapore and who, in the year preceding the year of assessment, has paid money in accordance with section 18 of the Central Provident Fund Act (Cap.
-36) to his spouse’s, his sibling’s, his parent’s or his grandparent’s retirement account or special account, there shall be allowed a deduction of the amount of such payment or $7,000, whichever is the less; except that no payment made to his spouse’s or his sibling’s retirement account or special account shall be allowed as a deduction if the income of that spouse or sibling, being one who at the time of such payment is not incapacitated by reason of physical or mental infirmity, exceeds $4,000 in the year preceding the year of payment.
+(3) In the case of an individual resident in Singapore in the year of assessment who, in the year preceding the year of assessment was a citizen or permanent resident of Singapore and has paid money in accordance with section 18 of the Central Provident Fund Act (Cap.
+36) to his spouse’s, his sibling’s, his parent’s or his grandparent’s retirement account or special account or 2 or more of those accounts, there shall be allowed for that year of assessment, a deduction of the lower of —

-[Act 34/2008, wef Y/A 2009 & Sub Ys/A:2008-ACT-34]

-[Act 29/2010 wef Y/A 2011 & Sub Ys/A:2010-ACT-29]

-[53/2007]
+(a) the amount of such payment or (as the case may be) the total amount of all such payments but subject to the maximum amount by which each account may be topped-up in accordance with regulations made under the Central Provident Fund Act; and

+(b) $7,000,

+except that —

+(i) no payment made to his spouse’s or his sibling’s retirement account or special account shall be allowed as a deduction if the income of that spouse or sibling, being one who at the time of such payment is not incapacitated by reason of physical or mental infirmity, exceeds $4,000 in the year preceding the year of payment; and

+(ii) a payment to a retirement account that is a prescribed payment shall not be allowed as a deduction.

+[22/2011 wef 20/12/2011]

-(3A) In the case of an individual resident in Singapore in the year of assessment who is a citizen or permanent resident of Singapore and who or whose employer on his behalf, in the year preceding the year of assessment, has paid money to his retirement account or special account in accordance with section 18 of the Central Provident Fund Act (Cap.
-36), there shall be allowed a deduction of the amount of such payment or $7,000, whichever is the less.
+(3A) In the case of an individual resident in Singapore in the year of assessment who, in the year preceding the year of assessment, was a citizen or permanent resident of Singapore and who, or whose employer on his behalf, has paid money to his retirement account or special account in accordance with section 18 of the Central Provident Fund Act, there shall be allowed for that year of assessment, a deduction of the lower of —

-(4) The total deduction allowed under subsection (3) in respect of any amount paid by a person to his spouse’s, his sibling’s, his parent’s and his grandparent’s retirement accounts or special accounts shall not exceed such amount as may be prescribed; and where more than one person is entitled to claim such deduction in respect of the same spouse, sibling, parent or grandparent, the deduction shall be apportioned in such manner as appears to the Comptroller to be reasonable.

-[Act 34/2008, wef Y/A 2009 & Sub Ys/A:2008-ACT-34]

-[24/2000; 49/2004; 53/2007]
+(a) the amount of such payment or (as the case may be) the total amount of all such payments but subject to the maximum amount by which the account may be topped-up in accordance with regulations made under the Central Provident Fund Act; and

+(b) $7,000,

+except that a payment to a retirement account that is a prescribed payment shall not be allowed as a deduction.

+[22/2011 wef 20/12/2011]

+(4) [Deleted by Act 22/2011 wef 20/12/2011]

 (5) For the purposes of subsections (3) and (3A), a claim for deduction shall only be granted if the claim contains such particulars and is supported by such proof as the Comptroller may require.

-[Act 34/2008, wef Y/A 2009 & Sub Ys/A:2008-ACT-34]
+[Act 34/2008, wef Y/A 2009 & Sub Ys/A]

 [1/88]